benchopt/benchopt/doc/index.rst

 Join benchopt `discord server <https://discord.gg/EA2HGQb7nv>`_ and get in touch with the community!

-Feel free to drop us a message to get help with running/constructing benchmarks or (why not) discuss new features to be added and future development directions that benchopt should take.
+Feel free to drop a message to get help with running/constructing benchmarks or (why not) discuss new features to be added and future development directions that benchopt should take.